IPad Mini: Accessories

 The Smart Cover, introduced with the iPad 2, is a screen protector that magnetically attaches to the face of the iPad.
 A smaller version is now available for iPad Mini.
 The cover has three folds, which allow it to convert into a stand, held together by magnets.
 Smart Covers have a microfiber bottom that cleans the front of the iPad, and wakes up the unit when the cover is removed.
 It comes in six colors of polyurethane.

-Apple offers other accessories, including a Bluetooth keyboard, several types of earbuds or headphones and many adapters for the Lightning connector.
+Apple offers other accessories, including a Bluetooth keyboard, several types of earbuds or headphones, and many adapters for the Lightning connector.
 AppleCare and free engraving are also available for the iPad Mini.

 Model comparison

-The most recent model is the iPad Mini (7th generation).
+The most recent model is the iPad Mini (A17 Pro).
 The iPad Mini models are listed in a comparison grid.